enakohli/enghack-test/README.md

 # enghack-test
-Learning how to use git from the enghack git tutorial
+Learning how to use git from the browser and command line from the enghack git tutorial